 What is MCT?

-Medium Chain Triglycerides (MCTs) are healthy fatty acids that are easily digested, provide energy and are burned by the body for fuel and energy.
+Medium Chain Triglycerides (MCTs) are fatty acids which break down quickly, efficiently fueling brain and body.
 They are naturally found in coconuts.
-They support the metabolism, are easily digested.
+They support the metabolism, are easily digested and are burned by the body for fuel and energy.
 Plus the lauric acid found in coconut oil is known for it’s immune benefits.

 What sets us apart?